Office Design Trends 2024 - Header Pic 2

 1. The Return of the Office Desk

-Recently we’ve experienced some clients who moved to hybrid spaces to utilise the space following the impact of homeworking (ironically trying to get people back into the office) now requiring more desks for staff returning to the office.
-We expect this trend to continue as the return to the office gains momentum, and the need to bring the office desk becomes apparent.
-The years following the pandemic resulted in significant changes in office desk utilisation in line with remote and hybrid work patterns and employee preferences.
+In the years following the pandemic, there were significant changes in office desk utilisation in line with remote and hybrid work patterns and employee preferences.
 Initially, the scales were titled strongly toward hybrid and flexible workspaces as a reaction to the pandemic.
 This transformation was partly driven by the need to make offices more appealing and adaptable to encourage employees to return to the physical workplace.
-However, recent data hints at a potential swing back towards a greater need for traditional office desks.
+Recent data, however, hints at a potential swing back towards a greater need for traditional office desks.

 A recent report by XY Sense Workplace underscores this shift.
 The data reveals that while there is still a preference for collaborative spaces, with a 32% utilisation rate, the need for personal workstations remains substantial at around 26% utilisation.
 About half of the office desks are used for less than one hour per day, but crucially, 30% of individual workstations are utilised for more than 3 hours per day.
 This suggests that while employees value collaborative spaces, they also require personal desks for focused work, especially as they begin returning to the office more regularly.